s-okami/Active-Admin-CakePHP/README.markdown

 1 - Clone the project as "ActiveAdmin" into your apps plugins-folder (app/Plugin/)

+2 - Enable the plugin in your app/Config/bootstrap.php file
+    CakePlugin::load(array('ActiveAdmin' => array('routes' => true));

-2 - Open (or create) your app/Controller/AppController.php file and add the following:
+3 - Open (or create) your app/Controller/AppController.php file and add the following:

     /**
      * Before Filter method